 Mike Mersel died of natural causes a few weeks after turning 97.
 But Mike’s lives on, at 1030 Kane Concourse, Bay Harbor Islands, one of the country’s largest cigar stores.
 Oscar continued at the helm until the end of June 2011 when he retired but continues to serve as a consultant to the company.
 For Oded Ben-Arie, who has been a 25 year veteran in the business and served as the Chief Executive Officer since 2005, running the busy distribution operation is nothing new.
 He became the president of Mike’s Cigars in July 1, 2011 but was managing all aspects of wholesale and retail for the last decade.
 As the third Mike in line he knows it is a big responsibility.
 Today’s Mike’s Cigars is one of the top independent distributors of cigars, cigar samplers and cigar accessories in the world.

 With over 1,000 different brands of cigars, Mike’s Cigars is one of the top, largest distrubutors of cigars, cigar samplers, and cigar accessories worldwide.
 We stock about 10 million cigars in our inventory daily, and we are ready to ship anywhere in the world.

-You can receive weekly specials and deals just by following our Twitter, @mikes_cigars, full of discounts on cigars, sampler packs, and even accessories.
+You can see our online monthly catalog with all the latest cigar deals and specials.
+For weekly specials and deals just by following our Twitter, @mikescigars, full of discounts on cigars, sampler packs, and even accessories.